-It is with considerable delight that I declare the second annual MidWest WeirdFest open for submissions!
+It is with considerable delight that I declare the third annual MidWest WeirdFest open for submissions!

 I've been a film festival director for a over a decade (founding A Night of Horror International Film Festival, in 2006, and then Fantastic Planet, Sydney Sci-Fi and Fantasy Film Festival in 2008).
 Just as my love of film extends back to the distant memories of youth, my fascination with the weird has been with me for as long as I can remember.
 Television shows like In Search of..., documentary films in the style of Chariots of the Gods, and books such as Mysteries of the Unknown: Ghosts, Monsters, UFOs informed childhood's curiosity.
 As someone who now calls the American Midwest home, I'm fascinated with my new environs.
 Particularly its weird byways, and the strange critters and mythical beasties that lurk in their fortean shadows: lake monsters, the Dogman, Wendigo, the Grassman, and the Loveland Frog to name just a few.
 My own state of Wisconsin is haunted by all kinds of entities that one doesn't mention in civilised discourse: From legendary cryptids like the Beast of Bray Road and the Hodag, to the all too real monsters of memory Ed Gein and Jeffrey Dahmer.
 And it's loaded with strange locations, some real, some imagined, and some sitting squarely on that point where the real and imagined intersect: Dr Evermor's Forevertron, the House on the Rock, a UFO landing port, and the mythical town of killer midgets known as Haunchyville....
 It's the perfect territory for a festival that focuses on weird cinema from all around the world.